 The proposed development plan limits grading to only that which is necessary for new roads, utilities and building foundations.
-See Clearing/Grading Plan, Sheet 6 in Project Plans, Exhibit A. Preliminary grading has been designed by a licensed civil engineer and considers the site soils, topography, critical areas and other relevant factors.
+See Clearing/Grading Plan, Sheet 6 in Project Plans, Exhibit A. Preliminary grading has been designed by a licensed civil engineer and considers the site soils, topography, critical areas, and other relevant factors.
 Clearing and grading limits will be established, and all critical areas and buffers will be avoided, except for a small trail section located within buffers.
+Storm infrastructure improvements within the shoreline buffer will not require grading or significant tree removal.
 See Exhibit A. Construction plans will meet all local, State and Federal regulatory requirements and will include a SWPPP and TESC.
 BMP's will be implemented during construction, and a DOE NPDES construction storm water permit will be acquired.
 A CESCL will be employed on site during construction to monitor activity and file required reports.
 No unnecessary clearing or grading is proposed.